mediacloud/backend/doc/api_2_0_spec.md

 ---------------------------   --------------------------------------------------------------------------
  story_sentences_id            The id of the story sentence to which to add the custom tags

- custom_tag                    Can be specified multiple times to add multiple tags to the story
+ custom_tag                    Can be specified multiple times to add multiple tags to the story sentence
 --------------------------------------------------------------------------------------------------------

 ####Example

-Set the custom tags on the story sentence with story_sentences_id 1000 to 'foo' and 'bar'
+Set the custom_sentence_tags on the story sentence with story_sentences_id 1000 to 'foo' and 'bar'

 curl -X PUT -d stories_id=10000 -d custom_tag=foo -d custom_tag=bar http://mediacloud.org/api/v2/story_sentences/custom_tags